AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

+Imagine solving a regression problem for a dataset composed of many observations.
+Each observation comprise $i$ values.
+(In the case of $"xor"$ the observations would be the four different cases in its truth table, and the values $a$ and $b$).

 The network, fed with an observation's $i$ values, or _features_ $scripts(limits(X)_(i^((0)) times 1))^((0)) = vec(x_0, x_1, ..., x_(i^((0))))$, executes a _forward pass_, which for each layer $n$ from first $0$ to last $N$, computes an intermediary output matrix $scripts(limits(Y)_(j^((n)) times 1))^((n))$ by doing the sum of its weights $scripts(limits(W)_(j^((n)) times i^((n))))^((n))$ matrix-multiplied by its intermediary input matrix $scripts(limits(X)_(i^((n)) times 1))^((n))$ plus its biases $scripts(limits(B)_(j^((n)) times 1))^((n))$ @mit-intro.

 $